Calbright-Instructor/CalbrightInstructor.github.io/index.md

-Here you can say lots of fun things about your site.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+Welcome to IT 533 (Instructor Demo) of building your IT 533 Neworking Blog.

+The intent of this site is to provide a demonstration to students regarding how to build a blog site showcasing their IT 533 work.